shellninja/mitre-fhir/README.md

     mvn jetty:run

-This should install depdendencies and spin up a local server at http://localhost:8080/mitre-fhir-server
+This should install dependencies and spin up a local server at http://localhost:8080/mitre-fhir-server

+It will try to connect to a Postgres database server, so you will need to have a database server running somewhere.

 ## Configuration

 All configuration options are controlled by environment variables.
 Right now, the only configuration is the database connection options.
 Here are the available options with their defaults:

     POSTGRES_HOST=localhost
     POSTGRES_PORT=5432
     POSTGRES_USER=postgres
     POSTGRES_PASSWORD=welcome123
     POSTGRES_DB=postgres
-    POSTGRES_SCHEMA=fhir_data
+    POSTGRES_SCHEMA=public

 The server will attempt to create all necessary database tables on startup.

+## Building

+To build a WAR file that you can deploy, just run a Maven package command:

+    mvn package

+This will build the WAR file at `./target/mitre-fhir.war`

 ## Docker

-This might not work right now, but hopefully I can get it running reliably.

-First, build a docker image tagged as mitre-fhir:

-    docker build -t mitre-fhir .
+This project uses docker-compose because it's the easiest way to get this up and running.

+First, you need to build the WAR file using `mvn package`

+Now you can build the docker images:

+    docker-compose build

+This builds the MITRE FHIR server image and configures a Postgres database image.
+It automatically configures the two servers to work together.
+All postgres data will be stored in the `./fhir-pgdata` directory.

+Then you can run both containers:

+    docker-compose up

-Then you should be able to run this image:
+Now you should be able to access your server by going to http://localhost:8080

-    docker run mitre-fhir

-You can specify the environment variables on the command line:

-    docker run -e POSTGRES_DB=fhirdb mitre-fhir